Infinite Reality Closes $350 Million Investment; Acquires Landvault in $450 Million Deal, Valuation Soars to $5.1 Billion

-NEW YORK and DUBAI, United Arab Emirates, July 09, 2024 (GLOBE NEWSWIRE) -- Infinite Reality (“iR or the “Company”), an innovation company powering the next generation of digital media and ecommerce through AI and immersive technologies, today announced a $350 million minority investment from a private multi-family office focused on global technology, media, and real estate, elevating the Company’s valuation to $5.1 billion.
-This investment, entirely in equity and not debt, is new and separate from iR's goal to complete the previously announced SPAC transaction.
+BOSTON, July 09, 2024 (GLOBE NEWSWIRE) -- Newbury Street Acquisition Corporation (Nasdaq: NBST) (“Newbury” or “NBST”), announced today that Infinite Reality (“iR or the “Company”), an innovation company powering the next generation of digital media and ecommerce through AI and immersive technologies, today announced a $350 million minority investment from a private multi-family office focused on global technology, media, and real estate, elevating the Company’s valuation to $5.1 billion.
+This investment, entirely in equity and not debt, is new and separate from iR's goal to complete the previously announced SPAC transaction with Newbury Street Acquisition Corporation (Nasdaq: NBST) (“Newbury” or “NBST”).
 The $350 million will be deployed immediately to accelerate growth.

 Additionally, iR announced the $450 million acquisition of Landvault, a tech company specializing in immersive technology and digital twins for Fortune 500 companies and government organizations.
 This all-stock transaction solidifies iR's foundation to lead the revolution in immersive digital environments.
 The proceeds from the significant investment and the integration of Landvault’s cutting-edge tools and expertise in crafting high-fidelity virtual worlds support Infinite Reality’s aim to be the leader in delivering innovative spatial computing and AI-powered capabilities that empower brands to better engage and monetize their audiences.
 Today’s deals, coupled with the Company’s previously announced acquisitions of The Drone Racing League ($250 million), Ethereal Engine ($75 million), Action Face ($10 million), and Stakes ($8 million), bring Infinite Reality’s total year-to-date transaction value to $800 million.